Employment and social inclusion

 In January 2020, Total joined the Valuable 500, a global initiative aimed at explicitly putting the inclusion of people with disabilities and the unlocking of their potential on the agenda of multinational companies.

 Commitment to promote the professional integration of young people

 Total is committed to promoting the professional integration of young people, thus increasing their employability.
 It believes that for maximum impact, this issue must be tackled as early as possible in the education system, and has therefore put in place targeted actions tailored to the specific context of the countries where they are implemented.

-In Africa, the Young Graduate Program run by the Marketing & Services segment offers graduates below the age of 25 an 18-month work placement.
-The program is split into two phases consisting of work experience at a subsidiary in the young person’s home country followed by an assignment in another country.
-Since the program was launched in 2014, over 350 young people have taken this opportunity to improve their employability.
-The Young Graduate Program aims to reach the milestone of 500 graduates registered by 2020.
+In Africa, the Young Graduate Program run by the Marketing & Services segment offers graduates under the age of 26 an 18-month work placement.
+The program is split into two phases consisting of work experience at the subsidiary in the young person’s home country followed by an assignment in another country.
+Since the program was launched in 2014, over 400 young people have taken this opportunity to improve their employability; in 2020, the program aims to exceed the milestone of 500 young graduates.

-Volontariat International en Entreprise (VIE) is an international internship program that offers young graduates aged between 18 and 28, from France or other European Economic Area member states, professional internship within an affiliate and abroad for a maximum of 24 months.
+Volontariat International en Entreprise (VIE) is an international internship program that offers young graduates aged between 18 and 28, from France or other European Economic Area member states, a professional internship within a subsidiary and abroad for a maximum of 24 months.
 The program has been in operation within the Group since 2002, and over 1,700 young people have benefited from it to date.